FellowTraveler/otapij/README.md

      $ make java

-If you have a special, local version of OpenSSL (must be in the same folder as the Open-Transactions folder) then use:
+If you have a special, local version of OpenSSL 1.0.0 just for OT, then name its folder "openssl" (all lowercase) and place it inside the Open-Transactions folder.
+(As in, "Open-Transactions/openssl" is where it will be.)
+Then:

      $ make DSP=1 java

+The DSP option causes Open Transactions to look for an 'openssl' folder inside the Open-Transactions main folder.

-Download Moneychanger:
+Download Moneychanger source code:

      $ cd ..
      $ git clone git://github.com/FellowTraveler/Moneychanger.git

-The jar, lib, and src are also posted at:
+The jar, lib, and src are posted at:

      http://ft.vm.to/files/moneychanger/src.zip
      http://ft.vm.to/files/moneychanger/lib.zip